MatanelM/AndroidSoundManager/ReadMe.md

 }
 ```

 <b> Step 2.
-Add the dependency </b> Add it in your app build.gradle at the end of dependencies:
+Add the dependency: </b> Add it in your app build.gradle at the end of dependencies:
 ```
 dependencies {
         implementation 'com.github.MatanelM:AndroidSoundManager:2.2.3'